Business Management BSc (Hons) – 2021 entry

 Why choose this course

-At Surrey Business School, we are renowned for our world-class research, dynamic learning environment and strong industry links.
+At Surrey Business School, we’re renowned for our excellent research, dynamic learning environment and strong links with industry.

-Our core BSc Business Management course offers a wide choice of elective modules and gives you the opportunity to explore how organisations of all sizes start, run and thrive.
+Our core BSc (Hons) Business Management course offers a wide choice of optional modules and gives you the opportunity to explore how organisations of all sizes start, run and thrive.

-As a student of Surrey Business School you’ll also get hands-on experience with real businesses, and gain entrepreneurial and life skills that will allow you to accelerate your innovative thinking into practice, opening up a wide range of career opportunities.
+As a Surrey Business School student, you’ll also get hands-on experience with real businesses, and gain entrepreneurial and life skills that will allow you to accelerate your innovative thinking into practice, opening up a wide range of career opportunities.

 What you will study